Home Majors Public Health

-Public Health Degree
+Public Health

 Students study disease prevention, health promotion, epidemiology, biostatistics, environmental health, and the social determinants that affect population-level health outcomes.
 Graduates typically pursue careers in health departments, the CDC, WHO, hospitals, health insurance companies, nonprofit health organizations, and pharmaceutical companies.
 The COVID-19 pandemic dramatically elevated the profile and career opportunities for public health professionals.

-What Public Health Graduates Do
+What Public Health graduates do

 Your public health degree prepares you for leadership and frontline roles that directly impact community well-being.
 You might become a medical and health services manager, where your days are spent juggling budgets, managing staff for a hospital department, and overseeing program operations to improve patient outcomes.
 Alternatively, you could work as an occupational health and safety specialist, actively inspecting worksites for hazards, investigating accidents, and implementing safety protocols.
 Other graduates become compliance officers, ensuring healthcare organizations adhere to complex laws by conducting audits and training staff.